Mini Chocolate Chip Scones are the perfect treat to accompany your morning coffee. These are seriously CRUMBLY, just like any great scone should be!

 - Mix the dry ingredients.
 In a large mixing bowl, combine flour, sugar, baking soda, salt, and cinnamon.
 Mix well.

 - Combine the wet ingredients.
-Combine the egg, buttermilk, half and half, and vanilla in a small bowl.
+Combine the egg, heavy cream, and vanilla in a small bowl.
 Place back in refrigerator to keep cold.

 - Add butter.
 Using a pastry cutter, cut the frozen butter into the dry mixture.
 Continue working the butter until the mixture looks like course crumbs.